Help and Support

 - Your Ideas – Make Change Happen

 - Welfare Support

 - Student-led research projects such as the Student Experience Report

 The International Student Support Office provides advice and guidance to all international students and their families about any aspect of living and studying in Bangor.
 Support is available to you from acceptance to graduation.

-For more information contact the International Student Support Office, Neuadd Rathbone, College Road on 01248 382882 or visit the website on or see Bangor University International on Facebook and Instagram.
+For more information contact the International Student Support Office, Neuadd Rathbone, College Road on 01248 382882, email us at: firstname.lastname@example.org or visit the website or see Bangor University International on Facebook and Instagram.

 Listening - Prayer - Worship - Discussion - Welcome - Questions - Faith - Pastoral Care - Support - No Faith - Accompaniment.
 Chaplaincy is here for You

 The Chaplaincy Team at Bangor University is affiliated to and works with Student Services to offer, on a multi-faith basis, pastoral care and support to both students and staff of the University.
 Belonging to different faith traditions, the team meets regularly to ensure a coordinated approach to faith matters whilst respecting the different beliefs and traditions we hold.

 We hope you enjoy this little video - 'Chaplaincy Team - The Movie' as an introduction to the Team and what we do.